Sameer280406/Projects/README.md

 # Projects
-This is file Containing various projects i have built Author:-Sameer Jagtap
+This is file Containing various projects I have built <br>
+Author:-Sameer Jagtap